Musée Nicéphore Niépce

 Joseph Nicéphore Niépce

-After such an enticing first room, on the first floor we find how it all started.
-But before any detail about his historical/technical contribution to image making, it is important some words about his life and background.
-He was born from a rich family of bourgeois origin but having already some privileges that in former times only the nobility could afford.
-His father was a court lawyer, king’s advisor and charged of public affairs in Chalon-sur-Saône.
-The fact that they enjoyed some noble status is attested by the fact that the family had to disperse and hide during the French Revolution.
-Nicéphore himself picked a military career in the army right after the death of his father in 1792 (he was then 27 year old).
-His closest brother Claude did the same in the navy.
-That was done on purpose as an attempt to distract attention to his family royalist connections.
-But neither him nor his brother had any military vocation and both resigned, when things cooled down.
+Going up to the first floor, we discover how it all began.
+Nicéphore Niépce’s was born into a wealthy family of bourgeois origin, but already possessing some privileges that only a noble family would normally have.
+His father was a court lawyer, advisor to the king, and in charge of government affairs in Chalon-sur-Saône.
+What attests in practice to their noble status is the fact that the family had to disperse and go into hiding during the French Revolution.
+Nicéphore himself chose a military career in the army – this was shortly after his father’s death in 1792 (he was 27 years old).
+His brother, Claude, did the same in the navy.
+It was part of a strategy to distract attention from the family’s aristocratic connections.
+But neither he nor his brother had any military vocation, and both abandoned their careers when things cooled down.
 Both returned to Chalon to live in the comfortable house where they were born.
-The revolution harvested a great deal of family’s fortune but what was left was yet enough to continue living a good life as part of the élite chalonaise.
+The revolution took a large part of the family’s fortune, but what remained was still enough to continue living a good life as part of the Chalonaise elite.

-What is interesting in this short recollection over a few facts about the life of Nicéphore Niépce, is to highlight how completely he embodied the ambiguities of his time.
-He, as a bourgeois, set himself as an entrepreneur aimed to make money.
-But, a business life was something he could not actually bear, that would be too mundane for someone cultivated as he was.
-Military career, the quintessential of all aristocratic affairs, was not at all his talent either.
-Becoming a dilettante was then a good compromise.
-It could, or should, keep him far from Universities, far from the Court and far from the Business Centres, far from all kinds of competition, in line with his aversion for social life.
-His choice was for a solitary almost scientific quest for new technologies that would never be accomplished in full – for that he devoted his life.
-He was far more a men of Romanticism than of Enlightenment.
+What is interesting in this brief recapitulation of some facts from the life of Nicéphore Niépce is to highlight how he embodied all the ambiguities of his time.
+He, as a bourgeois, defined himself as an entrepreneur.
+However, a life as a “businessman” was something he truly could not bear; it would be too mundane for someone as refined and cultivated as he was.
+The military career, the most deeply rooted of all aristocratic vocations, was also not his talent.
+Becoming a dilettante living in isolation was therefore his choice.
+This would keep him away from universities, away from the court, and away from business centers, away from all kinds of competitive environments, quite in keeping with his aversion to social life.
+His choice was for a solitary, semi-scientific pursuit of new technologies, which would never be fully developed – to this pursuit he dedicated his life.
+We discover in Nicéphore Niépce, much more a man of Romanticism than of the Enlightenment.

 Chambre de la Découverte